- Cat door for windows

 - Polyethylene security cover included.
 Choose from which side you want the cover to load (left side, right side, top) to avoid any potential obstructions.

-- Variety of frame colors are designed to match your home's aesthetics.
+- Variety of frame colors of this quality product to match your home's aesthetics.

 - Clear, flexible flaps are easy for cats to use and see-through.